pschool-in/curriculum/content/grammar/new-topics/common occupations.md

 ### 9. Watchman

 A watchman or a guard is a person who ensures the safety of a building.
-They carry a stick, torch and sometimes a gun for safety.
+They carry a stick, a torch and sometimes a gun for safety.
 They work at banks, apartment buildings, bungalows, companies, etc. They protect the places from thieves and robbers.

 ### 10. Gardener